danialafjeh/Project-4-Online-Pharmacy-Website/README.md

 # 💊 Online Pharmacy E-Commerce Website

 A modern and fully functional online pharmacy e-commerce platform developed using **Django MVT architecture** for the backend and a stylish responsive frontend built with **HTML, CSS, SCSS, and JavaScript**.
+(Because my specialization is backend development, the UI is based on a Bootstrap template from templatemo.com to achieve a neat, responsive design.)

 The project focuses heavily on backend development, authentication systems, database management, and role-based access control while also providing a clean and modern user interface. so frontend is made with customized and ready made template.

+‼️ NOTE : This is a portfolio project to showing my abilities and it's not a real deployed project. so all users and database are also exactly available.

 ‼️ NOTE : All information saved in database are just for examples and completely fake.